rasoulmesghali/network_automation/README.md

 ```
 1- Python3.8
 2- Docker and docker-compose
-3- Install all require dependencies inside the requirements.txt
+3- Install all required dependencies inside the requirements.txt
 ```

 ### How to setup the project